UTheCat/jumpvalley/README.md

 ### Debugging with Visual Studio Code

-If you're working in Visual Studio Code, Jumpvalley has a launch configuration named `Debug` that you can use to debug Jumpvalley.
+If you're working in Visual Studio Code, Jumpvalley has a launch configuration named `Debug Jumpvalley` that you can use to debug Jumpvalley.
 This will allow you to see the app's console output.

 Just make sure you have an environment variable named `JUMPVALLEY_GODOT_EXECUTABLE` set to the path to the Godot executable as mentioned in the prerequisites, and you should be able to run the launch configuration.